 - ODSP (Ontario Disability Support Program),

-- any pension, together with Old Age Security Guaranteed Income Supplement),
+- a pension, together with OAS Guaranteed Income Supplement),

 - Canada Pension Plan Pension (old age, disability, or otherwise),